Void1-1/Canvas-Dashboard/README.md

 SQLITE_DB_PATH=<optional, defaults to data/canvas-dashboard.db>
 NEXT_PUBLIC_BASE_URL=<optional, defaults to http://localhost:3000; required for OAuth redirect URIs>
 TRUST_PROXY=<set to "true" only when behind a reverse proxy (nginx, Caddy) that sets x-forwarded-for — enables accurate IP logging>
-DEV_ACCESS_KEY=<dev/staging only — passphrase to enable dev testing panel; must NOT be set in production>
 ```

 The SQLite database is created automatically on first run at `data/canvas-dashboard.db`.